Receive Website Screenshots in Your Email Inbox

 }

-The API response will include the number of screenshots as shown below:
+The API response will indicate the number of screenshots being processed:

 {